gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi shook his head.
 "I will do it.
 Though *la*, I am sure we will need it again soon."

----
+—

 Erileine was asleep in the chair beside Razi's bed when the infirmary door flew open.
 The captain strode in with two guardsmen behind him.
 "Is he awake?" he asked brusquely as Erileine stood up, grabbing for the book of Praczny romances as it slid out of her lap.
-Razi had been right---some of the stories were definitely not for her family's ears.
+Razi had been right—some of the stories were definitely not for her family's ears.
 But she did have several new words to investigate…

 "*La*, he is now," Razi said, opening his eyes.
 He sat up without any